 My name is Amanda Isberg.
-I am the Second Grade teacher at an American International school called, Escuela Las Morochas, in Venezuela.
-During the next school year I will be teaching third grade at CIC Valencia, also in Venezuela.
+I am the Third Grade teacher at an American International school called, Colegio Internacional de Carabobo, in Venezuela.

-I officially began my teaching career in the United States as a second grade intern teacher while I was completing my Master of Arts in Teaching at Lewis & Clark College in August 2009.
+I officially began my teaching career in the United States as a second-grade intern teacher while I was completing a Master of Arts in Teaching at Lewis & Clark College in August 2009.
 After graduating and getting my teaching license, I was a substitute teacher in Portland, Oregon in grades pre-kindergarten through grade eight.

 Following my passion to teach while discovering new cultures, I taught ECE at the American School Foundation of Chiapas (in Mexico).
 I then moved to the Eastern hemisphere and taught second grade at an international school in Beijing, China.
 Desiring a return to sunny Latin America where I could speak Spanish and dance salsa to my heart’s content, I found Escuela Las Morochas.
 Finally, I wanted to work at a bigger school with more opportunities, so I moved within Venezuela to teach third grade at CIC Valencia.